samrdd/Machine-Learning-R-/README.md

 # Machine-Learning-R-
-- The repository has the Machine Learning projects created with R programming language
+- This repository contains Machine Learning projects developed with the R programming language.